pulumi/pulumi-hugo/themes/default/content/product/pulumi-service.md

 pricing:
     title: Pricing
     description: |
         The Pulumi Service offers Editions for Individual, Team, and Enterprise.
 We also provide different support options.
 You only pay for what you use, and there are free tiers available.
-Visit pricing to learn more.

 get_started:
     title: Get started today